 The most likely trigger for menstrual migraine is the decline of oestradiol levels that occur shortly before and during the peri-menstrual time period.

-A headache diary/app is a particularly useful tool for the patient and doctor, recording the occurrence of migraine and the onset of the menstrual periods, as well as information about other potential triggers.
+A headache/migraine diary or app is a particularly useful tool for the patient and doctor because you can record the occurrence of migraine and the onset of the menstrual periods, as well as information about other potential triggers.
 This makes it easier to understand patterns and treat menstrual migraine.

 Patients with regular menstrual periods may be suitable for short term prophylactic (‘miniprophylaxis’) therapies.